joseph-crowley/openai-toolbox/README.md

 # openai-toolbox

-This is a simple Django app that serves a home page with photos and a chat endpoint that uses the OpenAI API to call the Davinci-003 model.
+This is a simple Django app that serves a home page with photos and a chat endpoint that uses the OpenAI API to call a Chat Completions model.
 Installation

 ### Clone the repository and navigate to the project directory.

     git clone https://github.com/joseph-crowley/openai-toolbox.git
-    cd django-photo-chat-app
+    cd openai-toolbox

 ### Create a new conda environment and activate it.